-My twelve years as a Senior Deputy Prosecuting Attorney in King County gave me the opportunity to try dozens of cases involving violent charges and work on many more.
-I have tried countless felony assault and robbery cases as well as Aggravated Murder, Premeditated Murder, and Felony Murder cases.
-More importantly, the cases I took to trial involved all types of forensic evidence and expert testimony including DNA, ballistics and tool marks, arson and fire investigation, video and computer analysis, fingerprints, dog tracking, controlled substance analysis, gunshot residue and bullet projection, blood spatter, tire track comparison, and expert medical testimony regarding blunt force trauma, sexually transmitted diseases, gunshot wounds, sexual assaults, strangulation, and cause of death.
-Consequently, I understand much of the science behind these areas of expertise and know the strengths and weaknesses of each type of forensic evidence.
+Zach's twelve years as a Senior Deputy Prosecuting Attorney in King County gave me the opportunity to try dozens of cases involving violent charges and work on many more.
+He has tried countless felony assault and robbery cases as well as Aggravated Murder, Premeditated Murder, and Felony Murder cases.
+More importantly, the cases Zach took to trial involved all types of forensic evidence and expert testimony including DNA, ballistics and tool marks, arson and fire investigation, video and computer analysis, fingerprints, dog tracking, controlled substance analysis, gunshot residue and bullet projection, blood spatter, tire track comparison, and expert medical testimony regarding blunt force trauma, sexually transmitted diseases, gunshot wounds, sexual assaults, strangulation, and cause of death.
+Consequently, Zach understands much of the science behind these areas of expertise and know the strengths and weaknesses of each type of forensic evidence.

-In addition to my experience handling violent offenses, I spent years in a federal grant position in which I was assigned to handle and oversee the prosecution of all firearm crimes charged in South King County.
-In this position I tried dozens of violent offenses involving firearms and other deadly weapons and worked with the United States Attorney’s Office to help determine which firearm cases should be tried locally and which ones would have better results in federal court.
-Thus, I have a great understanding of how firearm cases are charged and proven and what factual and legal issues can be raised in order to defend against them.
+In addition to his experience handling violent offenses, Zach spent years in a federal grant position in which he was assigned to handle and oversee the prosecution of all firearm crimes charged in South King County.
+In this position Zach tried dozens of violent offenses involving firearms and other deadly weapons and worked with the United States Attorney's Office to help determine which firearm cases should be tried locally and which ones would have better results in federal court.
+Thus, Zach has a great understanding of how firearm cases are charged and proven and what factual and legal issues can be raised in order to defend against them.

 State v.
 Earnest Collins: In the early morning hours of July 10, 2008, taxi driver Jagjit Singh was killed by Mr. Collins after responding to his call for a cab.
 Almost immediately after Mr. Singh arrived, Mr. Collins climbed into the back of his cab, shot Mr. Singh twice in the head, and then set Mr. Singh on fire after taking whatever money he could find.